open-xml-templating/docxtemplater/readme.md

             Type: function () [function that console.log(ready)]
                 This function is called if you specify qrCode argument to true in this constructor, and will be called when all qrCodes have been replaced (because the qrCode replacing functions are **async**)

+### Help

+If you need some help, please look at the docs (just below) read the readme, and then file an issue or come to chat at http://chat.stackexchange.com/rooms/14185/docxtemplater

 ### Docxgen methods ###

     load(content)